VadimDudka/PokerAssistant/README.md

 Card 2, suit : 2*

 Here every card is defined by 2 numbers :
-- **Val**, which is card rank. can be one of [2, 14] int interval.
+- **Val**, which is card rank.
+Can be one of [2, 14] int interval.
 Meaning:
     - *2 <= val <= 10* : card rank is actually val
     - *val == 11* : card rank is J
     - *val == 12* : card rank is Q
     - *val == 13* : card rank is K
     - *val == 14* : card rank is A
-- **Suit**, which is card suit. can be one of [0, 3] int interval.
-There is no strong associations between numbers and suits, but i prefer this one:
+- **Suit**, which is card suit.
+Can be one of [0, 3] int interval.
+There is no strict definition that concrete number represent concrete suit, so you define it by yourself.
+The most important here is that if you define :hearts: as 0, then in this game you should define **all** :hearts: as 0.
+Of course you can use this standard definition if you don`t want to think up your own definition.
+I will use this definition in my examples.
     - *suit == 0* : heart :hearts:
     - *suit == 1* : diamond :diamonds:
     - *suit == 2* : club :clubs: